 Amounts contributed by employees and employers that fall within the allowable limits discussed below (see Limits on Contributions) are not subject to the federal income tax in the year in which they are made.
 Taxation occurs in the year that the funds are withdrawn from the plan.
 Investment earnings on the contributions also receive tax-deferred treatment.
-However, contributions are subject to FICA (Social Security) and FUTA (unemployment) taxes in the year the funds are contributed.
+However, contributions are subject to FICA (Social Security and Medicare) and FUTA (Unemployment Insurance) taxes in the year the funds are contributed.

 A 10% excise tax is applied against the employer for any contributions in excess of the allowable limits.
-The employer can avoid this excise tax by refunding the excess contributions, together with earnings on those contributions, to plan participants within $2\frac{1}{2}$ months after the plan year's end.
+The employer can avoid this excise tax by refunding the excess contributions, together with earnings on those contributions, to plan participants within 21⁄2 months after the plan year's end.